OpenEnergyPlatform/ontology/CONTRIBUTING.md

 ### Fixing merge conflicts in git

-🔷 Avoid large merge conflicts by merging the updated `dev` versions in your branch.
+Avoid large merge conflicts by merging the updated `dev` versions in your branch.
-In case of conflicts between your branch and `dev` you must solve them either online via the "resolve conflicts" button or locally.
+In case of conflicts between your branch and `dev` you must solve them either online via the "resolve conflicts" button (🍏) or locally (🔷+📗).

 1. 🔷 Get the latest version of `dev`
     ```bash